 Whether from old blemishes or naturally occurring in the skin, hyperpigmentation can make you feel down if you don’t know how to take care of it.
-But what if there were some home remedies for hyperpigmentation that you could try?
-Would you do it?
+But what if there were some skin care ingredients for hyperpigmentation that you could try?
+Would you?

 There’s one thing that you need to understand if you have hyperpigmentation: you’re not alone.
 Thousands of people have to deal with this skin condition every day, and many of them are as frustrated as you are.

 Ready to take down your uneven skin tones once and for all?
-These home remedies for hyperpigmentation might help.
+These ingredients for hyperpigmentation might help.

 I’ve written about the benefits of kojic acid before, but it’s worth repeating.
 Derived from several types of mushroom, this ingredient inhibits your skin’s production of tyrosine, an essential part of melanin production.
 Try adding Portobello, shiitake, and oyster mushrooms to your next meal.

-Arbutin is not really included with other home remedies for hyperpigmentation so much as it is an ingredient that you can look for in skin care products, but it’s so effective that I wanted to include it here.
+Arbutin is another ingredient that you can look for in skin care products.
 Like kojic acid, arbutin helps to inhibit melanin production, though in a different way.
 Instead of blocking the production of tyrosine directly, arbutin inhibits tyrosinase, which activates tyrosine in the creation of melanin.

 Where Can You Find All These Ingredients for Hyperpigmentation?